 Among the questions a pastor gets asked on Twitter: “How do I know what God’s purpose is for my life?”
 Great Question.
 Hard to answer in 140 characters or less.
 I gave it my best shot in three tweets.
 Now, I’ll expand that to three posts.

-, I said that Knowing God’s specific purpose for your life starts with knowing God’s general purpose for humanity.
+In post 1, I said that Knowing God’s specific purpose for your life starts with knowing God’s general purpose for humanity.

 In post 2, I showed you how God’s purpose for your life arises from the gifts God has given you and the heart God has shaped in you.